 Yeah, foot traffic.
-So, you need to give customers a compelling to spend their money on your site (or on0site), right?
+So, you need to give customers a compelling to spend their money on your site (or on-site), right?

 To grab that attention, you’ll need to offer them more than just great ads.
 Storytelling is going to be HUGE for brands this Mother’s Day… as will creating customers experiences that help shoppers streamline and simplify the process of gifting Mom and Grandma something AWESOME.

 The typical buyer is looking for something completely different than what they may have gifted in the past.
-The key to leveraging Mother’s Day gift giving as a marketing strategy is to create the supply of experiences, special gifts, and rare items that will meet the demand for something awesome that mom will love.
+The key to leveraging Mother’s Day gift-giving as a marketing strategy is to create a supply of experiences, special gifts, and rare items that will meet the demand for something awesome that mom will love.